SAVE OUR WOLVES!

 WWF believes that the Norwegian wolf management is unconstitutional and also goes against the Norwegian Biodiversity Act and the Bern Convention.
 If the government will not abide by the law and these international obligations, it must be stopped in court.

 Prior to this year’s culling, between 54 and 56 wolves permanently resided only in Norway.
 In addition, between 51 and 56 wolves were living partly in Norway and neighboring Sweden.

 Cost of the lawsuit

 WWF have decided to push forward with the court case, despite these increased risks.
-This matter is too important to drop.
-But this means we have to raise our campaign goal to 550,000 NOK.
-And we hope for your continued support in our efforts to save the wolves.
+This matter is too important to not pursue.
+Our campaign goal is 550,000 NOK, and we hope for your continued support in our efforts to save the wolves!

 Help us raise 550,000 NOK to SAVE OUR WOLVES!